dhead666/archlinux-pkgbuilds/xkeyboard-config-chromebook/README.md

 ###Known limitations
 * AltGR+Arrows (PgUp, PgDown, Home, End) doesn't works for navigation in Chromium and Firefox but does work when writing in a text box in these applications, it also works in any other application (perfect in Epiphany).
+* Our AltGR+Right hotkey (set as `End`) conflicts with Gnome's Super+End hotkey (set as `Switch to last workspace`), when pressing Super+Right instead of attaching the focused application to the right of the screen (`Toggle tiled right`) it switch to the last workspace. for now please disable the hotkey via `Settings->Keyboard->Shortcuts->Navigation` (press Backspace to disable a hotkey).

 ###Other recommended hotkeys tweaks
 *  Nautilus: set Alt+Backspace as send-to-trash action by adding this line to `~/.config/nautilus/accels`.